How to Solve The Rubik's Cube

 - U' – Refers to a counter-clockwise quarter turn of the upper face

-- U2 – Refers to a half turn in either direction (the face will end up in the same position whichever way you turn it) of the upper face.
+- U2 – Refers to a half turn in either direction of the upper face.

 That's it!
 For a visualisation of each of these turns, click the letters in the animation widget.